Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/alignment-and-description.md

 Neutral evil is the most dangerous alignment because it represents pure evil without honor and without variation.

+### Chaotic Evil, "Destroyer"
-**Chaotic Evil, "Destroyer":** A chaotic evil character does whatever his greed, hatred, and lust for destruction drive him to do.
+A chaotic evil character does whatever his greed, hatred, and lust for destruction drive him to do.
 He is hot-tempered, vicious, arbitrarily violent, and unpredictable.
 If he is simply out for whatever he can get, he is ruthless and brutal.
 If he is